AsuraTheCoder/Windows-LTSC-Setup/README.md

 # Winget Installer
  Install Winget.
-Requires Internet, just use
+Requires Internet, just right click and run with powershell, or use bat file